ethereum/ethereum-org-website/src/content/upgrades/merge/eth-issuance/index.md

 Fee burning went live with the <a href="/history/#london">London upgrade</a> in August 2021, and will not change after the Merge.
 </InfoBanner>

 On top of the fee burn implemented by the London upgrade, validators can also incur penalties for being offline, or worse they can be slashed for breaking specific rules that threaten network security.
-These penalties result in a reduction of ETH from that validators balance, which is not directly rewarded to any other account, effectively burning it from circulation.
+These penalties result in a reduction of ETH from that validator's balance, which is not directly rewarded to any other account, effectively burning it from circulation.

 ## Further reading {#further-reading}